Housing, Communities and Local Government Committee

 The Housing and Communities Committee (formerly the Levelling Up, Housing and Communities Committee) is a select committee of the House of Commons in the Parliament of the United Kingdom.
 The remit of the committee is to examine the work, the expenditure, administration and policies of the Ministry of Housing, Communities and Local Government (MHCLG) and its associated public bodies.
+A new chair of the Committee will be appointed when the House of Commons reconvenes in September 2026, following Florence Eshalomi's appointment as a Minister of State in the department.

 Membership

-Membership of the committee is as follows:
+Membership of the committee as of 15 September 2026 was as follows: